juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 Please find the access and secret keys for object storage [in the customer portal](https://my.vultr.com/objectstorage/).

-## Aliyun OSS
+## Alibaba Cloud OSS

 Please follow [this document](https://www.alibabacloud.com/help/doc-detail/125558.htm) to learn how to get access key and secret key.
 And if you already created [RAM role](https://www.alibabacloud.com/help/doc-detail/110376.htm) and assign it to VM instance, you could omit `--access-key` and `--secret-key` options.

 Alibaba Cloud also supports use [Security Token Service (STS)](https://www.alibabacloud.com/help/doc-detail/100624.htm) to authorize temporary access to OSS.
 If you wanna use STS, you should omit `--access-key` and `--secret-key` options and set `ALICLOUD_ACCESS_KEY_ID`, `ALICLOUD_ACCESS_KEY_SECRET`, `SECURITY_TOKEN` environment variables instead, for example: